-While I haven’t read it, Whitley Cox’s series, starting with Hired by the Single Dad seems like a serious (though temporary) distraction from COVID-19 anxiety.
-According to Amazon:
+While I haven’t read it, Whitley Cox’s series, starting with Hired by the Single Dad seems like it might be a fun read: According to Amazon:

 Ten sexy single fathers who play poker every Saturday night, have each other’s backs, love their children without quarter, and hope to one day find love again.

 TEN sexy poker-playing men who are also great Dads and are SINGLE?
 Seems a bit too good to be true.
 But a nice fantasy escape.